 3. Shrinking Lung Syndrome and Other Lung Problems

-Though a rare syndrome in itself, lupus can greatly increase the chances of developing shrinking lung syndrome.
+Though a rare syndrome in itself, SLE can greatly increase the chances of developing shrinking lung syndrome.
 This is caused by the inflammation of the pleurae in the lungs.

 Another name for this inflammation is pleurisy, and it is the leading cause of shrinking lung syndrome.
 SLE has the capacity to cause pleuritic pain, creating a reduced lung volume.

-A few of the other lung conditions associated with lupus are known as pneumonitis, pulmonary hemorrhages, and pulmonary hypertension.
+A few of the other lung conditions associated with systemic lupus erythematosus are known as pneumonitis, pulmonary hemorrhages, and pulmonary hypertension.

 These are all linked to lupus because the risk of developing them with lupus is heightened.

 Issues in the kidney once diagnosed with lupus are common but often go unnoticed.
 This is because the passage of blood or protein through urine is often painless.

 It is also one of the only ways to see symptoms of kidney involvement.
 With lupus, acute or terminal kidney failure could be produced.
 This is because of the failure to recognize the signs.